zwave-js/zwave-js-ui/docs/guide/homeassistant.md

 ## Adding Devices Manually

-Some people prefer to not use discovery and so here are some examples of devices you can use:
+Some people prefer to not use discovery and so here are some examples of devices you can use.

 Note the settings used here for the Gateway in the UI are: